 Cortisol is up!
 You’re on edge, forgetting things, and making the sixth visit to the grocery store in two days.
 Yes, it’s the holidays!
 If you’ve been on the road to hormone balance, holiday stress can be an unwanted detour.

-Here are a few strategies to help you get through and maintain hormone balance without losing your sh*t.
+Here are a few strategies to help you reduce holiday stress and maintain hormone balance without losing your sh*t.

 1. Get enough sleep!